mesaifali/academic-resource-portal-advanced/README.md

 - amdin can see total registerd user in events

 in future update....
--like community forum
+- like community forum
--and many more
+- and many more